Types of Camping Chairs

 Portable Camp Chairs

 The portable models scored highest on our portability metric (surprise!).
 These chairs are smaller, lighter weight, lower to the ground, and required more time to assemble.
 They were also less comfortable than our traditional models and significantly less stable.
-They are an ideal chair to have if you want a seat that you have to carry for a significant amount of time or if you are severely limited on space.
-The REI Stowaway Low was the most comfortable and stable of the portable models that we tested, but it was also significantly heavier and bigger than its competitors in this group.
-If you're in the market for a portable chair, we highly suggest the Big Agnes Helinox Chair One, our pick for Best Portable Camping Chair.
+They are an ideal chair to have if you want a seat that you have to carry for a long period of time or if you are severely limited on space.
+The REI Stowaway Low was one of the most comfortable and stable of the portable models that we tested, but it was also significantly heavier and bigger than its competitors in this group.
+If you're truly in the market for a portable chair, we highly suggest the Big Agnes Helinox Chair One, our pick for Best Portable Camping Chair and rated equally as comfortable as the REI Stowaway Low during our testing.
 However, if you can't quite justify the paying the price of some of these portable models, we recommend considering the Moon Lence Ultralight, our portable camping chair Best Buy on a Lean Budget award winner.
-The Therm-a-Rest Treo was a contemporary and attractive looking model that packed down to the size of a one-liter water bottle.
-The downside to the Treo was that its three leg base was incredibly unstable to sit on and never failed at threatening to buck testers out of its seat.

 Backpacking chairs are typically lighter and more packable than their portable camp chair cousins.
 These are the chairs to purchase if you're planning to hike into the backcountry and want a chair that prioritizes low weight and bulk over comfort.
 However, with newer technology, some portable camping chairs are now just as light or lighter than many backpacking chairs, while offering increased comfort.
 At 1lb.
 14oz., the Helinox Chair One and Alite Mantis Chair are the same weight as the heaviest backpacking chairs we tested.
 Even lighter, the REI Flex Lite is extremely comparable to backpacking chair weight.
 Most impressively, the Helinox Chair One is lighter than 4 of the 6 backpacking chairs we tested.
 While these portable camping chairs are not specifically sold as backpacking chairs, their added comfort may make you take them along anyway.
 To learn more about chairs advertised as backpacking chairs, check out our Backpacking Chair Review.